 Emergency listing requests may be submitted at any time.

 The Executive Director reviews the request, and if listing is essential to prevent imminent extinction, a temporary Executive Order can be issued to list the species as state-designated Threatened.

 The temporary order is approved or terminated at the next regularly scheduled Commission meeting.

-If approved, the evaluation described above and development of a management plan must be done within 365 days.
+If approved, the evaluation described above and the development of a management plan must be completed within 365 days.